A parametric study of the pipeline hammer phenomenon in plastic Bingham slurry flows using the finite element method: Conclusions

-\begin{itemize} \item Impact of Yield Stress on Attenuation: The yield stress in Bingham plastics contributes a damping effect, which facilitates faster attenuation of pressure peaks compared to Newtonian fluids.
+\item Impact of Yield Stress on Attenuation: The yield stress in Bingham plastics contributes a damping effect, which facilitates faster attenuation of pressure peaks compared to Newtonian fluids.
 This effect is especially critical in applications where the reduction of peak pressures is essential for preventing pipeline stress and material fatigue.
-As the yield stress increases, the number of pressure oscillations declines significantly, leading to enhanced stability within the system. \item Valve Closure Dynamics: The analysis of valve closure time revealed that gradual valve closures can lead to delayed, slightly slower, and smooth pressure wave and pressure peaks.
-The detailed parametric analysis summarized in Figure \ref{fig:closureModel_para} shows how the peak pressure, a critical design quantity, behaves for a battery of configurations. \item Adaptive Model for Laminar and Turbulent Flows: The adaptive model used for both laminar and turbulent flow regimes demonstrated that hybrid approaches incorporating finite element schemes allow for accurate predictions across various flow conditions.
-This adaptability is essential when dealing with fluids that exhibit both Newtonian and non-Newtonian behaviors depending on flow rates and operational conditions, which contrast to regular studies \cite{oliveira2015} where laminar friction models are adopted even in high velocity conditions, as those usually reached in transient phenomena. \end{itemize}
+As the yield stress increases, the number of pressure oscillations declines significantly, leading to enhanced stability within the system.

+\item Valve Closure Dynamics: The analysis of valve closure time revealed that gradual valve closures can lead to delayed, slightly attenuated, and smoother pressure waves and peaks. \fg{The parametric analysis is summarized in Figures \ref{fig:closureModel_vel} and \ref{fig:closureModel_press} for instantaneous (ideal), fast, and slow closures.
+Additionally, we have investigated the variation of peak pressure across configurations in Figure \ref{fig:closureModel_para}, posing our interest in the fast closure scenario for several Bingham fluids.}

+\item Adaptive Model for Laminar and Turbulent Flows: The adaptive \fg{quasi-steady} model used for both laminar and turbulent flow regimes \fg{demonstrated that hybrid approaches can be easily incorporated in a finite element formulation.} This adaptability is essential when dealing with fluids that exhibit both Newtonian and non-Newtonian behaviors depending on flow rates and operational conditions, which contrast to regular studies \cite{oliveira2015} where laminar friction models are adopted even in high velocity conditions, as those usually reached in transient phenomena.

+\item \fg{Influence of Convective Effects and Dimensionless Groups: The dimensionless analysis in Section~\ref{sec:adimensional} shows that increasing the parameter $\lambda_1$ enhances the relative importance of convective transport.
+This leads to higher peak pressures and a noticeable temporal shift in the pressure response.
+Even in subsonic regimes, these effects are non-negligible, emphasizing the importance of including convective terms when modeling fast transients.
+This exploratory study motivates the development of more advanced models capable of handling non-linear compressible effects beyond our simplified framework.} \end{itemize}